 NRI Corporate Governance Guidelines

-The purpose of NRI Corporate Governance Guidelines is to ensure that the Company practices the best corporate governance as it strives to achieve sound and sustainable growth that enhances corporate value over the mid-to long-term through the practice of the corporate philosophy.
+The purpose of NRI Corporate Governance Guidelines is to ensure that the company practices the best corporate governance as it strives to achieve sound and sustainable growth that enhances corporate value over the mid to long-term while adhering to NRI’s corporate philosophy.